Daphne Zuniga: Melrose Place, film, and television

+Activism

 Zuniga has cited her family's camping trips to Yosemite National Park and Yellowstone as sparking her lifelong interest in the environment.
 "The planet does nothing but support us," she said in a 2007 interview, "and we are constantly committing crimes against nature."

-Zuniga has supported several environmental campaigns.
-In 2009, she was appointed by Los Angeles Mayor Antonio Villaraigosa to the Board of Directors of the Los Angeles River Revitalization Corporation, a not-for-profit development corporation charged with catalyzing sustainable development along the Los Angeles River.
+Zuniga has supported several environmental campaigns: In 2009, she was appointed by Los Angeles Mayor Antonio Villaraigosa to the Board of Directors of the Los Angeles River Revitalization Corporation, a not-for-profit development corporation charged with catalyzing sustainable development along the Los Angeles River.

 Zuniga was a founding member of the Earth Communications Office (ECO), and has worked with the Natural Resources Defense Council, the Waterkeeper Alliance, and Environment California.

+In addition to environmental causes, Zuniga has been active in the Multiple Sclerosis Foundation, the AIDS Project Los Angeles, and the Southwest Voter Registration Education Project.

 Personal life

 Zuniga's younger sister Jennifer, also an actress, debuted in the film A Woman, Her Men, and Her Futon (1992).
 Zuniga attends private Buddhist meditation retreats to manage stress in her life.

 In 2004, Zuniga suffered from mercury poisoning, which she attributed to overconsumption of fish.
-She said she had eaten sushi four times in the week prior to being taken to the emergency room and that her symptoms included weak memory, headaches, crying spells, skin rashes, and mild depression.
+She said she had eaten sushi four times in the week prior to being taken to the emergency room and that her symptoms included weak memory, headaches, crying spells, rashes, and mild depression.
 After her diagnosis, Zuniga stopped consuming fish in addition to other meat.

 Zuniga began dating businessman David Mleczko, whom she met on a blind date, in 2006.
 The two married in a private ceremony in Cambridge, Massachusetts, on June 8, 2019.